 If none of these solutions work, or you’re not comfortable doing light electrical work on your own—then reach out to a professional electrician to diagnose and remedy the problem.

 3 Simple Solutions If Your Outdoor Outlet Isn’t Working

-See if You Have a Tripped Circuit Breaker
+See if You a Tripped Circuit Breaker

 Tripped circuit breakers are most often caused by a circuit overload or a short circuit from a device that is plugged into a circuit.
 If you notice that this is the issue, the best option is to call a professional electrician to remedy the issue.
 This is especially important because sometimes the problem can be a loose wire in the electrical box.
 Only experienced electricians should work with loose wires.

-See if You Have Loose Connections
+Check if You Have Loose Connections